ulug2002/str_while_loop_homework/README.md

 ## While10

- A string of numbers is given.
-Find and return the sum of all odd numbers.
+ A string of number is given.
+Find and return the sum of all odd digits.

 **Example 1:**